UMAprotocol/docs/docs/tutorials/bots.md

 ### Linux users

-If you are using Linux, you may need to first install the following packages before `npm install` can complete properly:
+If you are using Linux, you may need to first install the following packages before `yarn` can complete properly:

 ```
 make gcc libudev-dev g++ linux-headers-generic libusb-1.0-0